HOLIDAY MAIL GUIDELINES

 Active Duty or Veterans • Gratitude and reflection

 Use “Dear Service Member” or “Dear Veteran” depending on the recipient.
 Share what you’re thankful for and how their service has touched your life.
-Avoid saying “Happy Thanksgiving” holiday-specific artwork or designs so your letter can be shared year-round.
 Simple, heartfelt thanks are always appreciated.

 CHRISTMAS / HOLIDAY SEASON • MONTH OF DECEMBER